Unemployment claims in Indiana declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on South Bend Tribune: Unemployment claims in Indiana declined last week
+This article originally appeared on The Reporter Times: Unemployment claims in Indiana declined last week